 Learning to make a roux is simple with my step-by-step method.
 For this recipe, we are using butter as the fat, but you can also use leftover bacon fat if you have some.

 - Melt butter.
-Add ¼ cup butter to a small pot and melt over medium heat.
+Add ¼ cup butter to a small pot and melt over medium-low heat.

 - Whisk in flour.
-Once the butter has melted, stir in ¼ cup of flour and whisk until everything is combined and there are no traces of flour left.
+Once the butter has melted, use a wooden spoon to stir in ¼ cup of flour and whisk until everything is combined and there are no traces of flour left.

 - Turn down the heat.
 Continue to whisk and when it starts to bubble, turn the heat down to low.